davidhoness/sstv_decoder/README.md

     - There is often an SSTV event in April for the birthday of Yuri Gagarin.
     - Quite often you can get a certificate even if you only manage to decode a few lines of a picture.
     - The usual SSTV frequency is 145.8 MHz.
-1. Try to get your antenna up as high as possible with a good view of the sky in all directions.
 1. If you are using the RTL-SDR kit antenna, please read the getting started [guide](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/) for it.
 1. It's a good idea to adjust the length of the telescopic sections based on this dipole [calculator](http://www.csgnetwork.com/antennaedcalc.html) to match the antenna's resonant frequency to 145.8 MHz.
 This will help pick up weaker signals from low elevation passes.
     - Under `Desired Frequency` enter `145.8`
     - Under `Select Antenna Calculation` select `One Side`
     - Click `Calculate`
     - Remember there is about 2 cm of metal in each side of the antenna base.
 So take the calculated value and, before screwing the telescopic sections in, make them both this length minus 2 cm (excluding the screw threads).
+1. Try to get your antenna up as high as possible with a good view of the sky in all directions.
+1. To start with, deploy the dipole in a vertical v-shape and orient it with the flight path of the ISS.
+    - A better way of saying this is, with the dipole flat, align it with the flight path of the ISS and then bend the two arms into a v-shape.
+    - Antennas and their performance are sometimes a bit of an art form as opposed to an exact science.
+    - Experiment with different configurations, try one arm horizontal and one arm vertical for instance.
+1. You can look up when the ISS will next pass your location and see its flight path on: https://www.heavens-above.com/
+    - Click `Unspecified` in the top right to set your location
+    - Type a postal code and country into *Enter place to search for* and click `Search`
+    - Scroll down and click `Update`
+    - You'll now be back on the home page, under *Satellites* click `ISS`
+    - Under *Passes to include* click `all`
+    - Clicking on any row in the table shows the sky chart for that pass
+    - Imagine holding that picture above your head and aligning it with the compass directions
+    - It can also be useful to look at the `Ground track`, see link in top right
 1. Set the correct time on the Raspberry Pi.
 QSSTV saves the images with a UTC time filename and this is useful later when working out which ISS passes they are from.
     - Start > Accessories > Terminal
     ```